 That moment changed my life.

 In May 2010, five months later, I completed the first draft, and just over a year later I turned the final manuscript into Writer’s Digest Books.
 In April 2012, I held How to Blog a Book in my hands—just seven months later, and it became an Amazon bestseller almost immediately—and has remained one ever since.
 The Author Training Manual was published by Writer’s Digest Books just two years later and was a bestseller before any books passed through the register on Amazon.
 I’ve self-published several more ebooks as well since it was released, all of which have made it onto the Amazon Top 100 right away.
-In fact, I’ve had as many as five books on one Amazon Top 100 list at the same time and a total of nine Amazon Bestsellers!
+In fact, I’ve had as many as six books on the same Amazon Top 100 list at the same time and a total of nine Amazon Bestsellers!
 My most recent traditionally published book, Creative Visualization for Writers, was published in September 2016.

 Facts You Might Find Interesting